henryhyw/henryhyw.github.io/menu/projects.md

 ---

-## Contributor in BRIGHT, a Benchmark for Reasoning-Intensive Information Retrieval
+## BRIGHT, a Benchmark for Reasoning-Intensive Information Retrieval

 *December 2023 - May 2024*